What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Collect the medical certificate of cause of death

 The MCCD is the green form issued by the doctor.
 You will need it to register the death.
 If the person died in hospital, you usually collect it from the bereavement office.
 If they died at home, the GP surgery will have it ready.
 Since September 2024, all deaths in England and Wales must be reviewed by a medical examiner before the MCCD is issued.
 This is a free process and usually takes 1 to 2 working days.
-The medical examiner may contact you to discuss the circumstances of the death.
-This is normal.
+The medical examiner may contact you to talk through the circumstances.
+This is routine, and nothing to worry about.

 Find important documents